-Most students will have at least one hour of timetabled support each week, usually two, and all are encouraged to seek more from Librarian and Projects Co-ordinator, Miss Tait, as well as subject specialists and supervisors.
+Most students will have at least one hour of timetabled support each week, usually two, and all are encouraged to seek more from the Academic Project Co-ordinator, Miss Beatty, the Librarian, Mrs Hammett, as well as subject specialists and supervisors.
 Students use Project Q software to track and organise progress, learn specific skills such as referencing, and enjoy the opportunity to discuss their work with supervisors in the style of academic tutorials.

 Academic projects lead to GCSE and A Level-equivalent qualifications at three levels.
-Senior Divisions students usually enter Level 2 or Level 3, and we are very proud of the 35 Year 6 pupils who have achieved A*-B Level 1 qualifications in 2015-17.
+Senior Divisions students usually enter Level 2 (HPQ) or Level 3 (EPQ), and we are very proud to enter Year 6 students for the Level 1 qualification.

 In 2021, our EPQ students achieved 100% A*-B and 75% A*/A. Our HPQ students achieved 100% A*-C and 58% A*/A.